getgrav/grav-learn/pages/02.content/02.headers/docs.md

 last_modified: true
 ```

-Enable or disable on a page level whether or not to display a Last Modified header variable with modified date.
-False by default unless overridden in your `system.yaml`.
+Enable or disable on a page level whether or not to display a Last Modified header variable with modified date. `false` by default unless overridden in your `system.yaml`.

 ### Lightbox